abdulkadirkg/GameProject/README.md

 Used Interfaces,

-It checks Players to add from E-Devlet and our own check service.
+It checks Players to add from E-Devlet and from our own check service.

 Added Campaign and Sale